Predrag Šustar

 Predrag Šustar (born 11 March 1970) is a Croatian philosophy professor and politician who served as Minister of Science, Education and Sports in the Cabinet of Tihomir Orešković from 22 January 2016 until 19 October 2016.
 He is member of the center-right Croatian Democratic Union.

 Early life and education

 Predrag Šustar was born 11 March 1970 in Rijeka, where he finished elementary and high school.
-In 1989, he enrolled in the study of molecular biology at the Biology department of the Zagreb Faculty of Science from which he graduate in biological engineering on April 27, 1994.
+In 1989, he enrolled in the study of molecular biology at the Biology department of the Zagreb Faculty of Science from which he graduated in biological engineering on April 27, 1994.
 After graduation, Šustar enrolled in University of Pisa, but transferred in August 1995 to the Philosophy department of the University of Padua from which he graduated in philosophy on December 2, 1999.
 On January 14, 2000, he began his postgraduate studies on the same university.
 He gained his PhD on February 13, 2003.